October 9, 2019

 “Far Right Extremism”

-The June massacre of nine African-American worshippers at the historically black Emanuel AME Church in Charleston, S.C., was the most lethal in a string of ideologically motivated post-9/11 attacks committed by far-right extremists.
-The threat of violence has spurred debate about the strength of the government's efforts to fight far-right extremism.
+The massacre of African-American worshippers at the Emanuel AME Church in Charleston, S.C. has spurred debate about the strength of the government's efforts to fight far-right extremism.

 March 20, 2015

 Online dating is a multibillion-dollar industry.
-Yet some researchers say matchmaking algorithms are no better than chance at providing suitable partners, and critics worry that the online abundance of prospective dates is undermining relationships.
+Yet some researchers say matchmaking algorithms are no better than chance at providing suitable partners.

 “As simple as holding hands: Creating bonds when memory fades”